crisperdue/prooftoys-site/content/logic-pix-intro.md

 have these values as inputs and outputs.
 We will focus on the functions *and*, *or*, *not*, and *implies*.

-This page uses pictures of mathematical worlds or universes that have things in them.
+These pages use pictures of mathematical worlds or universes that have things in them.
 The things can have properties.
 A property is something like being red, being new, or being a member of some group.
 Numbers can have properties such as being even, odd, positive, or prime.
 In classical logic, a thing either has a particular property or it does not, and there is no middle ground.

 The logic concepts described here through pictures are enough to make precise virtually all of the reasoning needed by students of high school algebra and trigonometry.
 (Calculus needs a bit more.)
 Adding suitable rules of inference and axioms for logic and numbers gives a precise system that can be used to solve a great many math problems at this level.

-This is also the kind of logic used in the Prooftoys automated proof assistant.
+This is also the kind of logic used in the Prooftoys proof builder.

-### Summary for the impatient

-The basic logical concepts of *and*, *or*,
-*not*, and *implies* can
-all be expressed as functions from boolean values to boolean values, and truth tables capture their essence as functions.

-Implication in particular is more familiar in statements that also include predicates, such as "all multiples of 10 are multiples of 5", or "if it rains the street will be wet".

-A mathematical statement is considered true if it is true in all possible cases.
-Imagine assigning all possible combinations of values to the variables in the statement and checking the truth of the statement in each of these cases.
-We say the statement is true if it is true in every case.
-For example if we take `x` to be an integer, the statement `x is even or x is odd` is true, because it is true for every possible value `x` can have.

-If you are satisfied with this summary and don't like looking at pictures about abstract mathematics you might prefer to skip reading the rest of the page.

 ### About the pictures

+<canvas id=canvasA width=210 height=210></canvas>
+<canvas id=canvasB width=210 height=210></canvas>
+<canvas id=canvasC width=210 height=210></canvas>

 In the pictures a mathematical world is shown as a circle.
 The world has various things in it, each of those things having a particular